frizfealer/frizfealer.github.io/monotonic_stack/index.md

 ## Introduction

-A monotonic stack is a stack maintaining the monotonic property for its element.
-E.g. if it is an increasing monotonic stack, it is [x1, x2, ..., xn] such that x1 <= x2 <= ... xn.
-There are some problems when you maintain monotonic stack is useful.
-In these, you are asked to return the next larger number for each number in an array.
-The keywords here are **next (prev) greater (lesser)**
+A monotonic stack is a stack that keeps its elements in a certain order.
+For example, an increasing monotonic stack is [x1, x2, …, xn] where x1 <= x2 <= … xn.
+This means that each element is equal to or larger than the previous one.
+Monotonic stacks are useful for some problems, e.g. where you need to find the next greater number for each number in an array.
+For such problems, the key words to look for are next (prev) greater (lesser).

 For example, given a input array